Bandie/ding/README.md

 6. Start the server using `./ding_server` or `python .\ding_server` on Windows.
 (You may want to put this in a tmux session.
 [Ctrl+B, D] ;) ).
 7. Try out the client using `./ding_client <command>` òr `python .\ding_client <command>` on Windows.

 ## Optional: Cleartext password with timeout
 If you want to be sure that this power won't be abused by bad people using your computer, you may want to add a password (saved in cleartext).
-The password will be sent inside the TLS connection.
+The password will be sent inside the TLS connection. *Beware of the shell history!
+You might want to do something like `$ history -c` after sending the password via the client or play around with bash's HISTCONTROL variable.*

 To do so: